KarvieX/Game_Analysis/README.md

-## TencentNA Take Home Challenge
+## Tencent Game NA Data Challenge

-This repository contains the take home challenge files created by Jiawei Xia for the data science intern position at Tencent NA.
-The dataset was provided by Tencent NA.
+This repository contains the data challenge files provided by Tencent NA to simulate a business context.
+These files are for the data challenge purposes and don't reflect the real business.

 ## Content